 When we say Alphabet (GOOG), everyone’s mind automatically goes to Google, but the parent company has a huge number of investments in different sectors – including nuclear fusion.

 Alphabet has also invested in TAE Technologies during its latest funding round.
 And the company is working with the fusion start-up Tri Alpha Energy to create an ‘optometrist algorithm’ – a machine-learning tool that aids in nuclear fusion experiments.
 The tool is expected to help researchers hold nuclear plasma for longer periods of time.

-Babcock International (BCKIF) is an international defense company, which also specializes in nuclear engineering services for both defense and civil solutions.
+Babcock International (BCKIF) is an international defence company, which also specialises in nuclear engineering services for both defence and civil solutions.

 Over the years, Babcock has made a number of acquisitions to boost its dominance in nuclear engineering, including buying the UK Atomic Energy Authority in 2009.